w3c/Guide/meetings/mixed-mode.md

   * Encourage and support remote users to use high-quality microphones and cameras

 ## Convening the meeting

+ State the policies of engagement; Process, CEPC, PPE, venue precautions, emergency contacts

+* remind the participant of the rules of engagement at the start of each meeting
+* review for all participants any Covid-safety requirements and agreements
+* remind people of CEPC requirements including always bearing in mind that some different participants have different levels of high risk(?), and to respect people's requests for care on social distancing
+* remind people of requirements for COVID tests and related precautions

+* Patent policy?
+* if you are recording the meeting, you MUST get explicit consent from participants

 ### Facilitating the hybrid meeting
   * Be explicit about how hand-raising (floor control) is to be done and be scrupulous about following it, especially for those in the room